sbstjn/jwkserve/README.md

 {"token":"eyJ0eXAiOiJKV1QiLCJhbGciOiJSUzI1NiJ9.eyJhdWQiOiJteS1hcHAiLCJleHAiOjE3MzU2ODk2MDAsImlhdCI6MTcwNDA2NzIwMCwibmJmIjoxNzA0MDY3MjAwLCJzdWIiOiJ1c2VyLTEyMzQ1In0.signature_here"}
 ```

 That's it!
 You've got a valid JWT token.
-The token is complete and ready to use—I've just truncated the signature portion here for readability.
+The token is complete and ready to use—the signature portion is truncated here for readability.

 ### JWKS Flow